dsibilly/DiscordStoryBot/README.md

 v1.0

+- [ ] put the title and author as bold in the initial message
 - [ ] grab the story title from the tag (if there is one)
   - display this in the `!play` list, but still use the filename as they key
 - [ ] emoji validation